Masoud-M/astro-shopify/README.md

 3. When created, clone the repository to your local machine.
 4. Run `npm install` to install all dependencies.
 5. Run `npm run dev` to start the project and spin up a development server on `localhost:4321`

+### Connecting to Shopify
+1. After configuring your Shopify store, install the <a href="https://apps.shopify.com/headless?search_id=0b60df4e-7892-4a56-91e5-e5ec4cc370b5&shallow_install_type=search&surface_detail=headless&surface_inter_position=1&surface_intra_position=1&surface_type=search" target="_blank">Headless app</a>
+ from the Shopify App Store.
+2. In the app settings, go to the Storefront API tab and click Manage.
+3. Copy your Public access token and update the following fields in `data/shopify.ts`

+If you need more help, <a href="https://shopify.dev/docs/api/storefront-web-components/getting-started" target="_blank">visit this page</a>.

 Next, it is recommended to update `data/client.json` with some new information about this project.
 Through the power of templating, the project's `<head>` and contact information will automatically be filled out, providing a first peek into some of the benefits of SSGs.